 Wearable Sensors Studies

-In collaboration with researchers from the Purdue Department of Biomedical Engineering (Professor Chi Hwan Lee's group), we are currently exploring the development and use of innovative wearable technology in the evaluation and treatment of dysphagia from a distance.
+We are currently exploring the development and use of innovative wearable technology in the evaluation and treatment of dysphagia from a distance.

 In our most recent publication, we presented the development and preliminary validation of our current wearable sensor patch that fits on the curvature of the submental (under the chin) area noninvasively and provides simultaneous remote monitoring of muscle activity and laryngeal movement during swallowing tasks (Kim et al., 2019).
 This sensor patch is developed to be easy to use, reusable, and cost-effective.
 This preliminary study demonstrated the effectiveness of this system on a patient with Parkinson's disease and dysphagia, and on a healthy control participant.